Cassiopeia19/manage-my-finances/README.md

 Content (within quotations defining what each dependency has to offer my app) explaining the dependencies added via Spring Initializer was cited directly from their website:  https://start.spring.io/.

-### This app incorporates many features:

-**React.js (frontend)**  runs on localhost:4200
+### React.js (frontend) runs on localhost:4200
 **The frontend includes the following:**
-1) Bootstrap 4.1.0 for the formatting of the header & footer
+1) Bootstrap 4.1.0 formatting of the header & footer
-2) A ## welcome ## for the user who likes space & the like.
+2) A **welcome** for the user who likes space & the like.
-3) A table of accounts & their current balances (**this will be autopopulated in the future**)
+3) A table of **accounts & their current balances** {autopopulation is "in progress"}
-3) A budget calculator that will assist the user in budgeting his expenses vs income.
+3) A **budget calculator** that will assist the user in budgeting his expenses.
-4) A transaction section that will allow the user to:
+4) A **transactions** section that will allow the user to:
    a. enter a new transaction
-   b. toggle recent transactions (past 30 days) or all transactions
+   b. toggle recent transactions (past 30 days) or all transactions {in progress}
-   c. click on a transaction card to view the notes & have access to updating or deleting the transaction
+   c. click on a transaction card to view the notes & have access to updating or deleting the transaction {in progress}
-5) API to handle the account data services (and soon the transactions & reports) 4 Authentication for the login, where other tabs besides 'login' are not available.
+5) **API** to handle the account data services {transactions & reports services in progress}
+4 **Authentication** for the login, where other tabs besides 'login' are not available.
 Even if someone were to know what the url for a certain tab, they would be directed to the login.
-6) HOAs (aka 'higher order components) such as: BrowserRouter(as Router), Route, Switch, Component, AuthenticatedRoute, CurrencyFormat, Redirect, Formik, Form, Field, ErrorMessage, App, AccountApp,and Link.
-7) The title of the app, which appears once the app has been launched, was entered into the index.html within the public folder.
+6) A reports form that allows the user to choose what he would like to have included within the report, which will produce a report with the option to print. {in progress}

 **The backend makes use of the following (those that are not listed within the dependencies added during app creation):**